 Located in the south of Fukarava, the Tumakohua Pass is renowned for its impressive population of grey reef sharks – sometimes seen in schools of hundreds!
 Along with healthy shark sightings, you’ll be accompanied by snapper, parrotfish, wrasse, groupers, an abundance of reef fish and beautiful coral gardens.

 The region is undoubtedly one of the best in the world for shark diving and pelagics, but for those who prefer topographies, reef fish, corals and critters, French Polynesia does not disappoint.
-Learn more about diving in French Polynesia and locate a PADI Dive Shop
+You can learn all about diving in French Polynesia here.